abhishekgoenka/mean/README.md

 ## Running the app

-1. Build the Angular app
+1. Run app in development environment.
+This will start angular client and node server.
     ```bash
+    npm start
+    ```

+2. Build the Angular app

+    ```bash
     ng build
     ```

-1. Launch the server
+3. Launch the server

     ```bash
     npm start
     ```

-1. Open the browser to http://localhost:3000
+1. Open the browser to http://localhost:4200

 ## Problems or Suggestions